Pedrojok01/Ethernaut-Solutions/solutions/15_NaughtCoin.md

 So it looks like we won't be able to use the `transfer()` function to transfer the tokens to another address.
 But in the ERC20 standard, there is also a `transferFrom()` function, which allows another address to execute a transfer on our behalf if approved.

-Since the `transferFrom()` function is not implemented in the NaughtCoin contract, its implementation will be the one defined in the OpenZeppelin contract.
-Without the `lockTokens` modifier.
+Since the `transferFrom()` function is not implemented in the NaughtCoin contract, its implementation will be the one defined in the OpenZeppelin contract, without the `lockTokens` modifier.

 In other words, we can use the `transferFrom()` function to transfer the tokens to another address without worrying about the time lock.